 #8 Visit the Old High Church and Cemetery

-The oldest church in Inverness, it was built in the 18th century – but the base of the tower can be traced back to the 14th century (which makes it the oldest structure in Inverness).
+The oldest church in Inverness, it was built in the 18th century – but the base of the tower can be traced back to the 14th century.
+This also makes it the oldest structure in Inverness.

 The church yard, which is dotted with dilapidated tombstones, has a significant history, too.
 It served as an execution site for Jacobite soldiers who were captured during the Battle of Culloden.
 Pockmarks made from the bullets can still be seen on the tower base.